4QuantOSS/sge_spark/README.md

 ## Repository Structure

 ### jobs
-A folder with the SGE-style job scripts to run for the workers (setup for the Merlin Cluster at Paul Scherrer Institute but easily adaptable to other systems
+A folder with the SGE-style job scripts to run for the workers (setup for the Merlin Cluster at Paul Scherrer Institute but easily adaptable to other systems.
+The jobs include a consumable resource called "ram" which is not default on most Sun Grid Engine clusters but should be consumed on a per core basis (smp 6 using 6 cores and ram=8G will need a total of 48GB of memory).
+It avoids many of the issues with JVMs reserving but not allocating all available memory

 ### sbin
 A folder for a script to setup the path locally and create a few aliases to make starting easier